opensearch-project/project-website/_posts/2022-03-24-opensearch-java-runtime.markdown

 #### Windows and MacOS

-At this moment there's no official Windows or MacOs distribution of OpenSearch.
+At this moment there's no official Windows or MacOS distribution of OpenSearch.
 However, this project does support building and assembling OpenSearch for Windows and MacOS, with some caveats.
 The version of JDK used and the configuration options are the same as on Linux.
 See [opensearch-build#33](https://github.com/opensearch-project/opensearch-build/issues/33), [#37](https://github.com/opensearch-project/opensearch-build/issues/37) and [#38](https://github.com/opensearch-project/opensearch-build/issues/38) for details and how you can contribute.

 ### Documentation